ruby/www.ruby-lang.org/en/news/_posts/2019-11-23-ruby-2-7-0-preview3-released.md

   [[Feature #4475]](https://bugs.ruby-lang.org/issues/4475)

 * A beginless range is experimentally introduced.
-It might not be as useful as an endless range, but would be good for DSL purpose.
+It might not be as useful as an endless range, but would be good for DSL purposes.
   [[Feature #14799]](https://bugs.ruby-lang.org/issues/14799)

   {% highlight ruby %}